aquasecurity/tracee/docs/docs/events/builtin/man/containers/container_remove.md

 The event leverages the `cgroup_rmdir` event and examines metadata within `cgroupfs` subdirectories to determine if a directory's removal correlates with a container's termination, capturing vital information about the terminated container.

-This event is useful for:

-- **Security monitoring**: Scrutinize container terminations for potential security breaches
-- **Resource management**: Monitor container terminations to manage and reclaim system resources
-- **System reliability**: Track container terminations to ensure stable operations

 ## EVENT SETS

 **none**